 “Oh, no, I’m not knuckling under,” the wife says again as she gets up from the table.
 “He can come crawling on his knees for a change.”

 I’m remembering this scene years later.
 In the years that passed, the other woman married and moved out of his world.
 Slowly, bitterly he paid, repaid, and overpaid for all he’d done.
 At last, one night when she herself was deep in trouble, lonely and desperate, she offered her forgiveness.
 It was too late.
-“You can keep your phone forgiving,” he told her.
+“You can keep your phony forgiving,” he told her.
 “I don’t need any of it now.
 I’ve paid through the nose for what I did.
 Who needs forgiveness when he’s already paid?”

 Central to the work of forgiveness is the task of working through our feelings of anger.
 In the painful story just told, the anger of the man who betrays his wife, the rage of the woman betrayed, the hostility of the disillusioned daughter, the alienation in “the other woman,” the malice of years spent spiting each other, the bitterness of exacting repayment, the wrath of a man long ignored all shows how anger takes many forms in human tragedies.

 But there is a third way.
 It is not expressing or repressing but confessing your anger.
 Anger and hostility must be released.
 Somehow you’ve got to get it off your chest and out of your system.
-You can either blow it out in steam-or talk it out in honest self-understanding.
+You can either blow it out in steam —or talk it out in honest self-understanding.

 Dr. Willard Harris of Ohio State University reports that anger and fear affect the heart in identical ways: the pulse speeds up, and the breathing rate doubles.
 “Acute anger has been associated with an acute heart attack.
 Heart damage can be done by repeated bouts of anger over a long period of time.